Skip to main content

 • If False (default), the reserved characters are not converted.

-• Check CRC: Determines if all LSAM-SMANetCom messages are checked for the SMA Technologies proprietary digital signature.
+• Check CRC: Determines if all agent-SMANetCom messages are checked for the Continuous proprietary digital signature.
 With the default value of True, messages are checked.
 Set the value to False to disable the feature.

-• Close Socket During Synchronization: Determines if SMANetCom will close the socket after its initial message with the LSAM.
-Synchronization between SMANetCom and the LSAM occurs more efficiently when the socket settings are the same for both.
-The default value of False determines that the socket will remain open.
-Set the value to False to close the connection after initial communication.
+• Close Socket During Synchronization: Determines if SMANetCom closes the socket after its initial message with the agent.
+The default value of False keeps the connection open after initial communication.

 Logging

-• TraceAllMessages: Determines if all LSAM-SMANetCom messages are traced.
+• TraceAllMessages: Determines if all agent-SMANetCom messages are traced.
 With the default value of True, messages are traced.
-Set the value to False to reduce the amount of logging by suppressing both the outbound poll messages (TX9s) and the "No messages waiting" (-) messages.
+Set the value to False to reduce logging by suppressing both the outbound poll messages (TX9s) and the "No messages waiting" (-) messages.

 Time Settings

-• Time Zone Name: Defines the local time zone name on the LSAM system where the Machine physically exists.
-This value will only appear if the LSAM supports the ability to send the information.
+• Time Zone Name: Defines the local time zone name on the agent system where the machine physically exists.
+This value appears only if the agent supports sending the information.
+Example: CST

-• Time Offset from UTC (hours): Defines the local time zone offset from UTC in hours formatted as HH.MM in decimal format to provide half (.5) and quarter hour (.25) offsets.
-This value will only appear if the LSAM supports the ability to send the information.
+• Time Offset from UTC (hours): Defines the local time zone offset from UTC in hours, formatted as HH.MM in decimal format to provide half (.5) and quarter-hour (.25) offsets.
+Example: 06.00

-• Connection Attempt Timeout (ms): Defines in milliseconds how long SMANetCom attempts to connect to an LSAM.
-If an LSAM does not respond during this time, SMANetCom discontinues connection attempts and the graphical interfaces report the machine as "down".
+• Connection Attempt Timeout (ms): Defines in milliseconds how long SMANetCom attempts to connect to an agent.
+If an agent does not respond during this time, SMANetCom stops connection attempts and the graphical interfaces report the machine as down.

-• Time Offset from SAM (hours): Defines a read-only setting that shows the calculated value of the difference between the Machine's time and SAM's time.
-This field only appears if the machine has Time Zone Name and Time Offset from UTC (hours) configured, AND the SAM has stored its Time Zone Name and Offset from UTC in the database.
+• Time Offset from SAM (hours): A read-only setting that shows the calculated difference between the machine's time and SAM's time.
+This field appears only if the machine has Time Zone Name and Time Offset from UTC (hours) configured, and the SAM has stored its time zone name and offset from UTC in the database.

-• Poll Interval (ms): Defines in milliseconds how frequently SMANetCom requests messages (known as a TX9 message) from the LSAM.
+• Poll Interval (ms): Defines in milliseconds how frequently SMANetCom requests messages (TX9 messages) from the agent.

 • Valid values range from 500 to 60000 milliseconds.